-There are clients that you’ve helped them transform the way they work and make profits.
+There are clients that you’ve helped transform the way they work and make profits.
 Consequently, it’s normal to share their story with the world, and it is especially interesting for the rest of your clients.

 This is where you open the door to your other pages.
-More specifically, to your landing pages and your service pages where all the service/product packages that you’ve been talking about are.
-A blog post is an excellent way to take the consumers there, free of pressure, and hideous sales pitches.
+More specifically, to your landing pages and your service pages, where all the service/product packages that you’ve been talking about are.
+A blog post is an excellent way to take consumers there, free of pressure, and hideous sales pitches.

 2. Improve the Design of Your Website